 - Location: 17985 Pacific Coast Hwy, Pacific Palisades, CA 90272

 From Santa Monica, you will want to head north on Pacific Coast Highway.
-After 5 miles you will see the sign for a right-hand turn on Getty Villa Drive.
+After 5 miles you will see the sign for a right hand turn on Getty Villa Drive.
 This is easy to miss as it sneaks up on you, so be sure to keep your eyes peeled.
-From here you will drive up a small hill, pay for parking, then park in the large structure connected to the museum.
+From here, you will drive up a small hill, pay for parking, then park in the massive structure connected to the museum.

 After exiting the structure, you will follow signs to enter the museum.
-They checked my tickets when I paid for parking but did not recheck them up there.
+They checked my tickets when I paid for parking but did not recheck them at the museum.
 The path to the museum bends around well-manicured gardens before you make it to the outdoor theater, which is the first attraction.

-The outdoor theater is massive, and during the day it seems to be the place that people just sit at to relax.
+The outdoor theater is massive, and during the day, it seems to be the place where people just sit and relax.

 The museum entryway is beautiful, and there is a room connected to it that shows a history video on how it came to be.

 After visiting the East Garden, we went upstairs to see the current exhibits.
-When I went, it was largely mosaics from all over the world which I really enjoyed.
+When I went, it was largely mosaics from all over the world, and I really enjoyed it.

-It was refreshing to see such a unique kind of art on display here, and I spent a lot of time walking around and checking them all out.
+It was refreshing to see such a distinct kind of art on display here, and I spent a lot of time walking around and checking them all out.